scil/LaravelFly/readme.md

 - Same codes can run on PHP-FPM or LaravelFly

 - To be absolutely safe, put your code under control.
+Coroutine is fully supported (code execution can jump from one request to another).

 - A laravel service that made before any requests can
   - be configurable to serve in multiple requests (only one instance of the service).
 LaravelFly named it COROUTINE-FRIENDLY SERVICE